-To thicken the sauce I used a few methods: liquid reduction, a little bit of gluten free flour mixed with water, and finally some Parmesan cheese to bind it all together.
-Add to that a spoon of grass-fed butter and you end up with a delicious, thick, glossy risotto.
+To thicken the sauce I used these methods: liquid reduction, a little bit of tapioca or arrowroot flour mixed with water, and some Parmesan cheese to bind it all together.
+Add to that a spoonful of grass-fed butter and you end up with a delicious, thick, glossy cauliflower risotto.

-Macadamia butter adds extra crunch and a really nice, earthy flavour.
-You can use other nuts like walnuts or cashews instead.
-This dish can be eaten on its own or as a side.
+Macadamia nut butter adds extra crunch and a really nice, earthy flavour.
+You can use other nuts like walnuts or almonds instead.

 - 1/2 medium white onion, finely diced

-- 2 large garlic cloves
+- 2 large garlic cloves, finely diced

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 1 cup dry white wine
+- 1/2 cup dry white wine

 - 2 cups vegetable stock

-- 1 tbsp butter
+- 1 tablespoon butter or ghee

 - For Macadamia burnt butter